Yrenatal and baby Years

 • The baby class curriculum will be studied in terms of skill development, tactile/body awareness, posture and balance, auditory perception, visual skills, fine motor co-ordination and temporal awareness.

-• Further discussions will continue about Suzuki’s teaching model of “new idea every day” and its application in the baby class.
+• Further discussions will continue about Suzuki’s teaching model of “new idea every day” and its application in the baby/Toddler class.

 • Other topics will include a comparison of Montessori and Suzuki and a study of Masaru Ibuka’s book Kindergarten Is Too Late ,